munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 That sounds pretty, but it's not exactly actionable.
 "Just write your code so that changes don't disturb its placid surface."
 Right.

 Let me try to break that down a bit more.
 The first key piece is that *design is about change*.
 Someone has to be modifying the codebase.
 If <span name="zen">no one</span> is touching the code -- whether because it's perfect and complete, or so wretched no one will sully their text editor with it -- its design is irrelevant.
 The measure of a design is how easily it accommodates changes.
-With no changes, it's a runner who never runs a race.
+With no changes, it's a runner who never leaves the starting line.

 <aside name="zen">